 OUTDOOR HANDGUN/RESTRICTED RANGE

 The firing line will have clearly marked shooting positions, all members are required to shoot from the marked firing positions only.
 Range officers will be strictly enforcing membership badges and physical distancing.
 Those who do not comply will be asked to leave the shooting line.
 The Handgun club house will be open and accessible for washroom, sign-in and safe table use, but limited to a maximum number of 5 members at any time.
+Masks must be worn inside the Handgun club house per instruction from Municipality of Waterloo.

 OUTDOOR RIFLE RANGE